vishutyagii/vishutyagii/README.md

 ## About Me
 I am a passionate Software Engineer, Web Developer, and AI-ML-DS Enthusiast currently on a journey of continuous learning and exploration.
-My academic background is in Computer Science and Engineering, and I thrive on expanding my expertise in various domains.
+My academic background is in Computer Science and Engineering (Artificial Intelligence & Machine Learning), and I thrive on expanding my expertise in various domains.

 <!--